 Discover an earth-friendly and nontoxic way to polish silver.

 Source: Healthy Home 2008, Spring 2008

+Rinse and dry each piece, and then buff with silver polish to remove any remaining sulfur sulfide.
 Experts recommend using a good-quality commercial polish, and there are some less-toxic ones available.